Like us on facebook.com/International-Ministries-MBA

 In April, 1970 Rev. Ivan DeSouza, a native of Brazil, led the first service of the mission at Sage Avenue Baptist Church.
 He directed this mission until 1979 when the Lord called him back to Brazil to pastor a church.

-In 1972, Mobile Baptist Association adopted the International Seamen’s Ministry in cooperation with the Alabama State Convention and the Home Mission Board, Southern Baptist Convention.
+In 1972, Mobile Baptist Association adopted the International Seamen’s Ministry in cooperation with the Alabama Baptist State Board of Missions and the then Home Mission Board of the Southern Baptist Convention.
 In 1976 the Association built the Texas Street facility and dedicated it in 1978.
 This facility housed the ministry under the name “International Ministries Center” until December 2018.

 On October, 1, 1979, Rev. Aias DeSouza and his wife, Gecina, both natives of Brazil, began to direct this International work.
 Rev. DeSouza retired on February 09, 2007.